ipfs/community/articles/precarious-data.md

 If you want to use IPFS to make content available in a decentralized fashion, you need to install IPFS, add your content to IPFS, and then tell your peers the cryptographic hashes (aka fingerprints) for the content you added.
 They can use those hashes to retrieve copies of the content.
 They can also use those hashes to link to the content.

 The IPFS community are assembling a [Decentralized Web Primer](https://flyingzumwalt.gitbooks.io/decentralized-web-primer) that describes how to do this and more.
-You can read or download the primer at The primer is a work in progress.
-This [Code for Philly workshop](http://codeforphilly.github.io/decentralized-data/tutorials/ipfs/) has links to the most complete operations of the primer.
+The primer is a work in progress.
+This [Code for Philly workshop](http://codeforphilly.github.io/decentralized-data/tutorials/ipfs/) has links to the parts of the primer that are most complete.
+They cover all the core things you need to know in order to add a dataset to IPFS.

 ## Covering Your Bases: Making Sure the Content is Safe